 Video Training Delivery System:

-Ask your Design Engine account manager about the Design-engine Video Training Delivery System or TDS for short.
+Ask your Design Engine account manager about the Design-Engine Video Training Delivery System, or TDS for short.
 We have prepared this entire class in an easy to follow guide for designers and engineers who may want this TDS as a supplement to this course.
-Call today to speak to an Account manager about the details 312.226.8339
+Call today to speak to an account manager about the details at 312.226.8339